crowl0gic/nut-server-cfg/README.md

 ```

 #### Invoke driver instances with /sbin/upsdrvsvcctl
-Run this once you have device entries defined in /etc/nut/ups.conf
+Run this once you have device entries defined in /etc/nut/ups.conf.
+One or more entries will be configured for your devices.

 The configuration files and section provided with this repo should provide a good starting point

-One or more entries will be configured for your devices.
 ```
 sudo /sbin/upsdrvsvcctl reconfigure
 ```